Lux-AI-Challenge/Lux-Design-S1/kits/python/README.md

 ## FAQ

-As questions come up, this will be populated with frequently asked questions regarding the JS kit.
+As questions come up, this will be populated with frequently asked questions regarding the Python kit.